Veermove/js-game-of-life/README.md

 # Game of life
-This is simple implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) - simple cellular automaton.
+This is simple implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) - most famous cellular automaton.

 This 0-player game consists of an infinite two-dimensional grid, where each cell in current time step can be either dead or alive.
 The rules guiding if a cell should be dead or alive in the next time step are as follows: